saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest.md

 Modify the `config.yml` file to run your existing tests.

-* **Test Object Migration:** refer to the [Commands Map](#legacy-to-saucectl-commands-map) to determine which CLI commands and/or YAML configuration properties to use based on your Test Object configurations.
+* **TestObject Migration:** refer to the [Commands Map](#legacy-to-saucectl-commands-map) to determine which CLI commands and/or YAML configuration properties to use based on your TestObject configurations.
 * **New Accounts:** see the `saucectl` configuration documentation for [Espresso](/testrunner-toolkit/configuration/espresso) and [XCUITest](/testrunner-toolkit/configuration/xcuitest).

 :::tip Alternative Config Files